Pagaruša, Studeničani

 Pagaruša (Пагаруша) is a village in the municipality of Studeničani, North Macedonia.

 History

-During the great migration movements in Macedonia at the end of the 17th and beginning of the 18th centuries, Muslims from Macedonia left the Debar area for the central regions of Macedonia and established villages such as Pagaruša located in the Skopje area.
+The village is recorded in the 1467/68 defter, as a timar (land grant) of Hamza Arnauti, Arnaut being a Turkified version for Albanian.
+During the end of the 17th and beginning of the 18th centuries, Muslims from the Debar area settled in villages in the Skopje area, such as Pagaruša.

 Demographics

+On the 1927 ethnic map of Leonhard Schulze-Jena, the village is shown as an Albanian village.

-Pagaruša has traditionally been inhabited by a Muslim's from Macedonia (Torbeš) population.
-The mother tongue of Pagaruša inhabitants and of daily communication is Macedonian.
+Pagaruša has traditionally been inhabited by a Torbeš population.
 The village has undergone some depopulation as villagers have migrated to Turkey or nearby Skopje and surrounding villages in North Macedonia.
-Though most Macedonian Muslims are Sunni, in Pagaruša followers of Sufi Islam are present attached to various Sufi orders such as the Melami, Halveti.
+Though most Macedonian-speaking Muslims are Sunni, in Pagaruša followers of Sufi Islam are present attached to various Sufi orders such as the Melami, Halveti.

 According to the 2021 census, the village had a total of 181 inhabitants.
 Ethnic groups in the village include: